Referees / References

 Online Learning FAQs

-- The online stream may be completed on a part-time basis only.
-Students in the online stream can take a maximum of two courses per semester (Fall, Winter, and Spring/Summer) for a maximum of six courses per calendar year.
+The online offering is completed on a part-time basis.
+Online students can take a maximum of two courses per semester (Fall, Winter, and Spring/Summer) for a maximum of six courses per calendar year.
 Graduate education is demanding and students should expect to spend 12-15 hours each week engaging with course materials, participating in online discussions, and completing assignments.

-- Online students are welcome to complete a 100-hour practicum placement, which counts as one course (three credits) towards the completion of your degree.
-Information about practicum requirements can be found [here]; students are also invited to contact Marjorie Henderson in the SLIS office for further details.
+Online students are welcome to complete a 100-hour practicum placement, which counts as one course (three credits) towards the completion of your degree.
+Information about practicum requirements can be found on the course page.
+Students are also invited to contact the SLIS office for further details.

-- This is highly dependent on the individual courses and the discretion of your instructors.
-While many readings will be made available to you online via the eClass platform, certain courses (for instance, the Young Adult and Children’s literature courses) will require the purchase or loan of additional materials.
+This is highly dependent on the individual courses and the discretion of your instructors.
+While many readings will be made available to you online via the eClass platform, certain courses will require the purchase or loan of additional materials.
 Consult your syllabus or with your instructor for further information on required readings.

 While there are no set meeting times for online classes, students will generally be expected to complete a certain portion of the class each week (i.e., doing the readings and then participating in online discussion).
 As in a regular classroom setting, successful teaching and learning depends on mutuality.
 Readings and other materials will generally be available in advance, but students should expect that discussions will only take place during a certain timeframe each week.